18F/handbook/_pages/office-of-operations/fas-speaker-guide.md

   - /fas-speaker-guide/
 ---

-⭐ If this is a press request (newspaper, TV station, radio station, podcast, or blog) forward the request to press@gsa.gov.
-OSC will handle responding, coordinating, and gaining the necessary approvals.
+**If this is a press request (newspaper, TV station, radio station, podcast, or blog) forward the request to press@gsa.gov.
+OSC will handle responding, coordinating, and gaining the necessary approvals.**

 Speaking externally is a privilege, as you are representing GSA and your fellow TTSers.
 There is an approval process.
 GSA’s Office of Strategic Communications (OSC) and TTS Outreach must approve your participation, talking points, and presentation materials before you can participate in any external events.